n2my/BoneWave/readme.md

 The dataset can be downloaded here:
 [[Dataset Download Link](https://drive.google.com/drive/folders/1CoISDm0z9t_Q7JcfxbIaCZ6nMNlXa-lC?usp=drive_link)]

-The BoneWave dataset is a paired **mmWave-audio speech dataset** designed for phone call quality enhancement.
+The BoneWave dataset is a paired mmWave-audio speech dataset collected from 54 participants for phone-call quality enhancement.
 The speech content is selected from the **TIMIT corpus** [1].
 Each recording contains synchronized audio and raw mmWave intermediate-frequency (IF) signals, enabling research on mmWave-based bone-conduction sensing for speech enhancement, and mmWave-audio multimodal learning.

 Each raw sample has a duration of **25 seconds** and includes two synchronized modalities: